 EDUCATION PROGRAM ACCREDITATION

-The Department of Education in the Division of Business, Communications, and Education at University of the Ozarks is accredited by the National Council for Accreditation of Teacher Education (NCATE), www.ncate.org.
-This accreditation covers initial teacher preparation programs at the university.
-However, the accreditation does not include individual education courses that the institution offers to P-12 educators for professional development, relicensure, or other purposes.
+The Division of Education at University of the Ozarks is accredited by the National Council for Accreditation of Teacher Education (NCATE), www.ncate.org and is pending accreditation by the Council for the Accreditation of Educator Preparation (CAEP), www.caepnet.org.
+This accreditation covers initial teacher preparation programs at the University of the Ozarks.
+However, the accreditation does not include individual education courses that the institution offers to P-12 educators for professional development, re-licensure, or other purposes.

 WHAT OUR STUDENTS DO

 A new philosophical approach to advancement and alumni relations at University of the Ozarks has … Continue Reading